NetComposer/nksip/doc/guide/receiving_requests.md

 ## Backend

-NkSIP uses the NkSERVER (https://github.com/NetComposer/nkserver) framework to process services, and it offers some callbacks [on its own](https://github.com/NetComposer/nkserver/blob/master/src/nkserver_callbacks.erl).
+NkSIP uses the NkSERVICE (https://github.com/Nekso/nkservice) framework to process services, and it offers some callbacks [on its own](https://github.com/Nekso/nkservice/blob/master/src/nkservice_callbacks.erl).

 Under the hood, each started service starts a new standard OTP _gen_server_ process, registered under the same _internal name_ of the service.
 See [start a Service](start_a_service.md).